mantrajsframework/mantrad/docs/10-component-gets.md

 ## Brief method of defining "gets"

-As with views, to avoid typing the hook registering call in *onStart* method, you can describe the "gets" of the component in a specific module which file name should be named as "get.<component name>.js".
+As with views and other Mantra assets, to avoid typing the hook registering code in *onStart* method, you can describe the "gets" of the component in a specific module which file name should be named as "get.<component name>.js" and that should be located at "/controllers/" folder of the component.

 In this case, the module should define a number of properties named as the following:

 * "<get_name>_accescondition" (optional): string or array of strings, defines the AccessCondition property for the "get" request.
 * "<get_name>_prerequest" (optional): defines de PreRequest property for the "get" request.
 * "<get_name>": property with the get handler to be called by the framework for the request "/<component name>/<get_name>"

 Here there's an example:

 ```js
 module.exports = {
     downloadbook_accesscondition: ["system.islogged", "books.bookexists"],